phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 394735
+#Total Number of Tweets: 1384415
-#Number of Clinton Tweets: 367300
+#Number of Trump Tweets: 395266
-#Number of Cruz Tweets: 285326
+#Number of Clinton Tweets: 367750
-#Number of Sanders Tweets: 243500
+#Number of Cruz Tweets: 285703
-#Number of Rubio Tweets: 70995
+#Number of Sanders Tweets: 243700
-#Number of Carson Tweets: 20862
+#Number of Rubio Tweets: 71107
-#Total Number of Tweets:
+#Number of Carson Tweets: 20896
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---